pzread/judge/docs/index.rst

 Installation
 ------------

 build-container.sh is used to copy files from the host to create the container.
-Currently, it is designed for Ubuntu 15.10 x86_64.
+Currently, it is designed for ``Ubuntu 15.10 x86_64``.
 You may need to modify it to fit your host's file system.

 .. code::